vivekvarma12/Covid19_Tracker_Andhra/README.md

 # Covid19_Tracker_Andhra
-Its a covid19 tracker window GUI.
+Its a covid19 tracker window GUI which gives you lates updates on # cases registered in ANDHRA.
 Developed by using Tkinter

 # prerequisite Packages :
            Tkinter